-NASHIA has partnered with the Mental Health Technology Transfer Center Network of Mountain Plains (Region 8) to bring this important series to you.
+NASHIA has partnered with the MH Technology Transfer Center Network of Mountain Plains (Region 8) to bring this important series to you.
 This 4-part series is designed for the first responder community including law enforcement, parole, and probation personnel, EMTs, and any other members of the community engaged in emergency and front-line efforts.

 This session is the final training and includes a wrap-up panel.

 This training series will provide participants with tips and strategies for first responders who may encounter individuals living with a history of brain injury when responding to calls in the community.
-People living with brain injury have higher rates of mental health conditions and problematic use of substances and are often overrepresented among vulnerable populations.
-First responders may encounter individuals and their family members affected by brain injury when responding to crisis situations such as individuals expressing suicidal ideation and intent, those who are homeless, victims and perpetrators of intimate partner violence, and justice-involved individuals.
+People living with brain injury have higher rates of behavioral health conditions and problematic use of substances and are often overrepresented among special populations.
+First responders may encounter individuals and their family members affected by brain injury when responding to crisis situations such as individuals expressing suicidal ideation and intent, those who are homeless, survivors and perpetrators of intimate partner violence, and justice-involved individuals.
 Participants will become familiar with common clues of a history of brain injury and strategies to engage with individuals and deescalate as needed when encountering those living with this often-hidden disability.

 Recording and Supporting Materials Here